 Today, Florence is still dazzling visitors with galleries, architecture, art and culture.
 Much like a matronly grand-aunt who can tell stories of the past and show you the treasures she has stored in her attic.
 I knew I would like Florence.
 What surprised me was that I loved it immediately.

 Munich is steeped in Bavarian tradition.
-Originally home to the Benedictine monks, it then served as the seat of Bavarian kings for centuries.
+Initially, home to the Benedictine monks, it then served as the seat of Bavarian kings for centuries.
 Here you’ll find gorgeous architecture from centuries past, world-famous beer halls and ties to a dark past.
-The city was heavily damaged during the war and was rebuild meticulously, even preserving the old city grid.
-What can I say, I’m a sucker for history.
+The city was heavily damaged during the war and was rebuilt meticulously, preserving the old city grid.
+What can I say?
+I’m a sucker for history.

-Munich is a bit like an eccentric cousin whose past isn’t discussed in company.
-There are many not-so-secret family secrets floating about him, but he’s now a reformed man.
-Plays the role and shows off well, much to the delight of many that flock there each year.
-Whether you’re there for Oktoberfest or just to enjoy the city, beer is an essential part of this experience.
+Munich is like an eccentric cousin whose past isn’t discussed in polite company.
+Many not-so-secret family secrets are floating about him, but he’s now a reformed man.
+It plays the role and shows off well, much to the delight of many who flock there each year.
+Whether you’re there for Oktoberfest or to enjoy the city, beer is an essential part of this experience.
 So, drink up!

 Croatia is like a smooth, sexy and exciting foreign exchange student.
 Known by many names, speaks numerous languages and has had many masters.
 You are drawn to the past, charmed by the culture, food and spectacular scenery.
 After all, who doesn’t like a combination like that?

-I havent’ seen as much of Croatia as I would have like to, but there is always next time.
+I haven’t seen as much of Croatia as I would have liked to – hello, Split, anyone? – but there is always next time.
 I’ve walked the medieval walls of Dubrovnik and have enjoyed the laid-back style of Zagreb.
-You really can’t go wrong with a place like this.
-There is so much more to Croatia and I can’t wait to discover more of its secrets.
+Either way, you really can’t go wrong with a place like this.
+There is so much more to Croatia, and I can’t wait to discover more of its secrets.

 We had a great time here.
 There isn’t as much of the old architecture here as in other European cities, but what is left is truly amazing.
-Today, Berlin seems to be going back to the roots of the Weimar Republic, bringing back its role as the cultural and creative centre of Europe.
-After all, who doesn’t love a good come back story?
+Today, Berlin seems to be going back to its Weimar Republic’s roots, bringing back its role as the cultural and creative centre of Europe.
+After all, who doesn’t love a good comeback story?

 Bringing it all together

-There are many places in the world that I enjoyed.
-I mean, let’s be honest, I could write something about each place that I’ve been to, but that would be a very long post.
-I guess, that’s the beauty of having a travel blog – there is no shortage of content inspiration.
-I also can’t wait to visit more place that will make me love them too.
+There are many places in the world that I enjoy.
+I mean, let’s be honest, I could write something about each place I’ve been to, but that would be a very long post.
+I guess that’s the beauty of having a travel blog – there is no shortage of content inspiration.
+I also can’t wait to visit more places that will make me love them too.